Mohsinkkk/AWS_DeepRacer_Autonomous_Racing/README.md

 - The goal is for the vehicle to reach its destination quickly without accidents.
 - Rewards are scores used to encourage safe and speedy travel to the destination.
 The scores penalize dangerous and wasteful driving.

+ ## Reinforcement Learning Model

+A reinforcement learning model is an environment in which an agent acts that establishes three things:
+- The states that the agent has [Input]
+- The actions that the agent can take and [Output]
+- The rewards that are received by taking action.

+The strategy with which the agent decides its action is referred to as a **policy**.
+The policy takes the environment state as input and outputs the action to take.
+In reinforcement learning, the policy is often represented by a **deep neural network**.
+We refer to this as the reinforcement learning model.
+Each training job generates one model.
+A model can be generated even if the training job is stopped early.

+*A model is **immutable** which means it cannot be modified and overwritten after it is created.*